 Fees and Debts Owed to the Institution

-Prospective students who register for courses offered by the University are obligated for the payment of fees associated with registration for those courses.
-Failure to cancel registration in any course for an academic term prior to the first day of the academic term gives rise to an obligation to pay student fees including any tuition for the reservation of space in the course.
+Prospective students who register for courses offered by the University are obligated for the payment of charges and fees associated with registration for those courses.
+Failure to cancel registration in any course for an academic term prior to the first day of the academic term gives rise to an obligation to pay student charges and fees, including any tuition for the reservation of space in the course.

 The institution may withhold permission to register or to receive official transcripts of grades or other services offered by the institution from anyone owing fees or another debt to the institution.
 The institution may also report the debt to a credit bureau, offset the amount due against any future state tax refunds due the student, refer the debt to an outside collection agency and/or charge the student actual and reasonable collection costs, including reasonable attorney fees if litigation is necessary, in collecting any amount not paid when due.

 If a person believes he or she does not owe all or part of an asserted unpaid obligation, that person may contact Student Accounting at (818) 677-8000 option 2 or send an email to firstname.lastname@example.org.
 Student Accounting or another office on campus to which the business office may refer the person, will review all pertinent information provided by the person and available to the campus and will advise the person of its conclusions.